an-sh/chat-service/README.md

 - Reliable room messaging using a server side history storage and a synchronisation API.

-- Customisable JSON messages format via just a validation function (hook), allowing custom or heterogeneous room messages format (including support of a binary data inside JSON).
+- Arbitrary messages format via just a validation function (hook), allowing custom/heterogeneous messages formats (including a binary data inside messages).

-- Per-room user presence API and notifications.
+- Per-room user presence API with notifications.

-- Room creation and room permissions management APIs (with changes notifications).
-Supports for blacklist or whitelist based access modes and a room administrators management.
+- Realtime room creation and per-room users permissions management APIs.
+Supports for blacklist or whitelist based access modes and an optional administrators group.

-- Lightweight online user to online user messages with a server side permissions management API.

-- Seamless support of multiple socket connections for a single user, including a reasonable amount of user's action notifications from other sockets.
+- Seamless support of multiple users' connections from various devises to any service instance.

-- Written as a stateless microservice, using Redis as a state store, can be easily scaled across many machines.
-Also supports Redis in cluster configurations as a store.
+- Written as a stateless microservice, uses Redis (also supports cluster configurations) as a state store, can be horizontally scaled on demand.

 - Extensive customisation support.
-Custom functionality can be added via hooks before/after any client message (command).
-And client messages (commands) handlers can be invoked server side as simple functions.
+Custom functionality can be added via hooks before/after for any client request processing.
+And requests (commands) handlers can be invoked server side via an API.

-- Simple networking, only a socket.io client implementation is required, making it possible to use the same server for web (SPA), mobile and desktop clients.
+- Pluginable networking transport.
+Client-server communication is done via a bidirectional RPC protocol.
+Socket.io transport implementation is included.

+- Supports lightweight online user to online user messaging.

-## Tutorial
+## Quickstart with socket.io

-On a server, define a socket connection hook, as the service is relying on an extern auth implementation.
+On a server define a socket connection hook, as the service is relying on an extern auth implementation.
 A user just needs to pass an auth check, no explicit user adding step is required.

 ```javascript
 function onConnect(service, id) {